-- 16.4 Should the stewards decide to impose either of the penalties under Article 16.3a) or b), the following procedure will be followed : - a) The stewards will give written notification of the penalty which has been imposed to the competitor concerned and will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 16.3b), proceeding to his garage where he shall remain for the period of the time penalty.
+- e) A drop of any number of grid positions at the driver's next Event. - f) Exclusion from the results. - g) Suspension from the driver's next Event. - 16.4 Should the stewards decide to impose either of the penalties under Article 16.3a) or b), the following procedure will be followed : - a) The stewards will give written notification of the penalty which has been imposed to the competitor concerned and will ensure that this information is also displayed on the timing monitors.

+b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 16.3b), proceeding to his garage where he shall remain for the period of the time penalty.